Tag: reflection

 Isaiah 58:1–12, Psalm 51:1–17, Matthew 6:19–21

 It seems strange and morbid to share a passage from a burial rite, yet an integral part of Ash Wednesday is our mortality.
 Another part, the part which we often focus on during Lent, is our frailty.
-By frailty, we mean and the weaknesses inherent to the human condition.
-What we may “give up” during Lent is a upon what we believe is one of our biggest “frailties” at the moment, meaning it can change.
+By frailty, we mean and the weaknesses inherent to the condition.
+What we may “give up” during Lent is a reflection upon what we believe is one of our biggest “frailties” at the moment, meaning it can change.

 The importance of understanding our finiteness, our mortality, is summed up in Jesus’ words regarding the storage of treasures.
 The earthly stuff is stolen or rots.
 It doesn’t last.
 Only treasures that we store in Heaven last forever.
 Those treasures are people.